Home | About | Team | CV| Outreach

 The Detection and Characterization of Young Exoplanets

-Despite the discovery of over 5,000 exoplanets, the census of young Earth-sized worlds remains scarce.
-Those discovered offer critical insights that enhance our knowledge of the formation and evolution of rocky planets.
+Despite the discovery of over 5,000 exoplanets, the census of young worlds with well-constrained ages remains sparse.
+Those discovered offer critical insights that enhance our knowledge of planet formation and evolution.
 Our team recently detected and characterized the nearest Earth-sized exoplanet orbiting a Sun-like star.
-This newly-discovered world is the third planet found in this system, and it closely orbits its stellar host with a period of 4 days.
-Notably, the host star is a member of a 400 Myr stellar association (10x younger than our own planet).
-Future Science: Given the fact that the planet transits its host star, there is a valuable opportunity to further characterize this system via follow-up observational investigations.
-Our team is working to better understand the physical/atmospheric properties of this young world.
-We are also working to detect more young Earth-sized planets in nearby stellar associations.
-Links to selected papers: [a]
+This transiting world closely orbits its stellar host with a period of 4 days.
+Notably, the host star is a member of a 400 Myr stellar association (10x younger than our Solar System).
+Our team also recently discovered and characterized a young mini-Neptune on the upper edge of the radius valley orbiting a bright M dwarf star in the Hyades cluster.
+This system provides a unique opportunity to study the role of stellar age in shaping planetary atmospheres and radii, offering new insights into the emergence of the M dwarf radius valley.
+There are valuable opportunities for follow-up investigations to characterize the physical and atmospheric properties of these young worlds.
+Our team is working to better understand the evolution of planetary systems like these and to detect more young Earth-sized and sub-Neptune planets in nearby stellar associations.
+Links to selected papers: [a], [b]

 The Ursa Major Moving Group: Planet Searches, Age-Dating, and Spectroscopy